Build Reuse Board of Directors

 Chris Pletcher

-Chris is a consultant that works with reuse organizations to implement point-of-sale and other operational systems, provide business analysis and help develop strategies for growth.
-Prior to that, he helped manage Finger Lakes ReUse in Ithaca, NY, and has experience in deconstruction, workforce development, energy efficiency, solar energy and general construction.
+Chris is a consultant that works with reuse organizations and other social enterprises to implement point-of-sale and other operational systems, provide business analysis and help develop strategies for growth.
+He has experience in deconstruction, workforce development, energy efficiency, solar energy and general construction.
 He has a Master of Regional Planning with a focus on Economic Development.
 Chris believes that the reuse industry is primed to grow exponentially and wants to help Build Reuse be a facilitator of that growth.

 Olivia Cashman